dssg/cincinnati/post-modeling/model_exploration/README.md

 your results.
 The [model exploration and selection](model-exploration-and-selection.py) script does this.

-- **Input**: Directory housing your experiments, `space_delta` and `time_delta`
-(specifying the level of space & time you want to cover in the neighborhood history), `k` (the level at which to calculate precision, or how many parcels will be included in the list of inspections), `validation_feature_schema` (used to get neighborhood information for all parcels).
+- **Input**: Directory location of your experiment config files, `space_delta` and `time_delta` (specifying the level of space & time you want to cover in the neighborhood history metrics), `k` (the level at which to calculate precision, or how many parcels will be included in the list of inspections), `validation_feature_schema` (used to get neighborhood information for all parcels).

-- **Output**: `model-results-grouped.csv`, a file with all of the models and their results on a variety of training and testing windows.
-A model is defined by the model type (e.g. Logistic Regression, Random Forest), the parameters used for that model, and the features and their respective aggregations used (e.g.
+- **Output**: A CSV of models listing their results on various model performance and neighborhood inspection and violation density on a variety of training and testing windows.
+A model is defined by the model type (e.g. Logistic Regression, Random Forest), the hyperparameters used, the features included, and the various levels of feature aggregations used (e.g. "Census up to 400m").
-Census up to 400m).

-Based on these model results, we did some hands-on analysis (primarily using Tableau) to choose 5 models that did the best with respect to precision (finding the most violations), 5 models that identified inspections that had a lower inspection density, 5 models that identified parcels to inspect with a lower neighborhood violation rate, and 5 models that seemed to balance these three aspects fairly well.
+Based on these model results, we did some hands-on analysis (primarily using Tableau) to choose 5 models that did the best with respect to precision (finding the most violations), 5 models that identified parcels in neighborhoods that had a low inspection density, 5 models that identified parcels that had a low neighborhood violation rate, and 5 models that seemed to balance these three aspects fairly well.